Sudoblark/Butterchase/readme.md

 >
 ```

+## Mechanics
+- If the player is tired then they do half damage

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.